Sellsword9/Rustsidian-todo/readme.md

 ```bash
 cargo build --release
 ```
 And you're done.
-Now you can run this to get help on usage in your own terminal
+Now you can run this to get help on usage in your own terminal.
 ```bash
 cargo r -- -h
 ```